zzo/JUTE/README.md

 ### Test Files

 The middle panel is the list of all the test files JUTE knows about.
 If you do not see any files here JUTE is misconfigured.
-Look above at the 'html_dir' and 'test_dir' directory setting and ensure they're set properly.
+Look above at the 'docRoot' and 'testDir' setting and ensure they are set properly.

 #### Running a Single Test